bambielli/bambielli.github.io/_posts/2016-01-30-project-managing-a-blog.markdown

 ---
 layout: post
-title:  "Thinking Like a Software Project Manager - Blog Mechanics"
+title:  "Project Managing a Blog?"
 date:   2016-01-30 19:30:00
 categories: general
 ---

 Since I am using [github][github]{:target="_blank"} to host and version my content, I might as well take advantage of other features of the platform to help organize and manage updates to my site.
-We use github for most of our software project management mechanisms at work, so implementing here should feel pretty natural.

 Some initial thoughts on how I plan to use each tool:

 #### [Issue Log (Work Item Tracking)][issue-log]{:target="_blank"}:
 Work items to be completed will be tracked in the issue log.
 Each item will be tagged with one of the following: "Post" issues will contain topics for future blog posts and lists of ideas to cover in each (this post is currently being tracked as issue [#3][#3]{:target="_blank"}).
 "Bug" issues will track a bug that needs to be fixed, or content that is still missing from the site.
 "Enhancements" will be used to track non-critical issues or suggestions.
 Using tags in the issue log will allow me to filter on what types of issues are currently open when I prioritize what to tackle next.